AakritiRoshan/Audio-Data-Analysis-Dashboard/README.md

          -Automatic Content Summary
          -Highlights of the most important phrases and words of the audio uploaded.

+Web application was made using panel and hvplot, while the analysis was performed using python.
 Future Goals for the app- To make it Dynamic i.e. the User can upload the URL of the audio and Deployment of the application.